jstefanis/solid-robotic-project/README.md

 **Turtlebot 2**
 TurtleBot is a low-cost, personal robot kit with open-source software.
 TurtleBot was created at Willow Garage by Melonee Wise and Tully Foote in November 2010.
-Its task is the autonomous navigation and transfer of an object from the “pick position` to the “place position”
+Its task is the autonomous navigation and transfer of an object from the `pick position` to the “place position”

 **Kinect Sensor**
 Kinect is an consumer line motion sensing device developed by Microsoft for Xbox360 and Xbox One platforms and released on November 2010.
 Turtlebot is equipped with kinect v1 sensor device.